-University: P. J. Šafá rik University in Košic e
+University: P. J. Šafárik University in Košice

-Faculty: Faculty of A rts
+Faculty: Faculty of A arts

-Course ID: ÚMV/ BKPb/22 1 3
+Course ID: ÚMV/ BKPb/22

-Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: esent
+Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: esent

-Number of ECTS cr edits: 2
+Number of ECTS cr

-Recommended seme ster/trimester of the c ourse: 6.
+ster/trimester of the cou irse: 6.

 Course level: I.

 Prerequisities:

-Conditions for cours e completion:
+Conditions for cours se completion:

 Learning outcomes:

 Brief outline of the c ourse:

 Recommended litera iture:

 Course language:

 Notes:

-Course assessment Total number of asse ssed students: 101
+Course assessment Total number of asse ssed students: 112

 abs n

 100.0 0.0

-Provides:
+Provides: ·

-Date of last modifica tion: 24.08.2022
+Date of last modifica ation: 24.08.2022

 Approved: doc.
 Mgr.
-Soňa Šnircová, PhD., doc.
+Soňa Šnircová, PhD., do c.
 RNDr.
 Stanislav Lukáč, PhD.

-University: P. J. Šafá rik University in Košice Faculty: Faculty of A urts Course ID: ÚMV/ BPO/14 Course name: Bachelor thesis and its defence Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: Number of ECTS cro edits: 4 Recommended seme ster/trimester of the course: Course level: I. Prerequisities: fraud and must meet 21/2021, which lays Košice and its compo and in the process of Learning outcomes: Evaluation of student demonstrates mastery acquisition of knowledges. se the result of the student's own work.
-It must not show elements of academic the criteria of good research practice defined in the Rector's Decision no. down the rules for assessing plagiarism at Pavol Jozef Šafárik University in onents.
+University: P. J. Šafár rik University in Košice Faculty: Faculty of A rts Course ID: ÚMV/ BPO/14 Course name: Bachelor thesis and its defence Course type, scope and Course type: Recommended course recommended course week: Per study Course method: rse-load (hours): y period: Number of ECTS cre edits: 4 Recommended semes ster/trimester of the course: Course level: I. Prerequisities: fraud and must meet 21/2021, which lays of Košice and its comport and in the process of the Learning outcomes: Evaluation of student demonstrates mastery acquisition of knowledgraduate of the study field problems.
+The bothe ability of independent the result of the student's own work.
+It must not show elements of academic the criteria of good research practice defined in the Rector's Decision no. down the rules for assessing plagiarism at Pavol Jozef Šafárik University in nents.
 Fulfillment of the criteria is verified mainly in the supervision process thesis defense.
-Failure to do so is reason for disciplinary action. 's competences with respect to the profile of the graduate.
-The bachelor's thesis of the basics of theory and professional terminology of the field of study, edge, skills and competencies in accordance with the declared profile of the program, as well as the ability to apply them creatively in solving selected field problems.
-The best the ability of independent on the bachelor thesi bachelor thesis may have elements of compilation.
+Failure to do so is reason for disciplinary action. s competences with respect to the profile of the graduate.
+The bachelor's thesis of the basics of theory and professional terminology of the field of study, edge, skills and competencies in accordance with the declared profile of the program, as well as the ability to apply them creatively in solving selected achelor thesis may have elements of compilation.
 The student demonstrates dent professional work in terms of content, formal and ethical.
 Further details s are determined by Directive no. 1/2011 on the basic requirements of final Regulations of UPJŠ in Košice.
-2. Presentation of the bachelor thesis in accordance with the instructions of the supervisor. results of the bachelor's thesis before the examination commission. ans related to the topic of the bachelor thesis within the discussion.
-Recommended litera The recommended literate bachelor's thesis. erature is determined individually in accordance with the topic of the Course language:
+2. Presentation of the bachelor thesis in accordance with the instructions of the supervisor. results of the bachelor's thesis before the examination commission. his related to the topic of the bachelor thesis within the discussion.
+Recommended literate.
+The recommended literate bachelor's thesis. ture: erature is determined individually in accordance with the topic of the Course language:

 Course assessment

-Total number of assessed students: 187
+Total number o of assessed student ts: 202

-A B C D E FX
+A В C D Е FX

-67.91 17.65 7.49 3.74 2.14 1.07
+66.83 18.81 8.42 3.47 1.98 0.5

 Provides:

 Date of last modification: 19.04.2022

 Approved: doc.
 Mgr.
 Soňa Šnircová, PhD., doc.
 RNDr.
 Stanislav Lukáč, PhD.